ray-project/ray/doc/source/tune/examples/index.rst

 Horovod
 ~~~~~~~

+..
+TODO: make this one a notebook

 - :doc:`/tune/examples/includes/horovod_simple`: Leverages the :ref:`Horovod-Tune <tune-integration-horovod>` integration to launch a distributed training + tuning job.

 LightGBM
 ~~~~~~~~

+..
+TODO: make this one a notebook

 - :doc:`/tune/examples/includes/lightgbm_example`: Trains a basic LightGBM model with Tune with the function-based API and a LightGBM callback.

 RLlib
 ~~~~~

+..
+TODO: make this one a notebook

 - :doc:`/tune/examples/includes/pbt_ppo_example`: Example of optimizing a distributed RLlib algorithm (PPO) with the PopulationBasedTraining scheduler.
 - :doc:`/tune/examples/includes/pb2_ppo_example`: Example of optimizing a distributed RLlib algorithm (PPO) with the PB2 scheduler.
 Uses a small population size of 4, so can train on a laptop.